cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

   well-formed but invalid ({{terminology}}).
-This type is provided for systems that need to interpret or display human-readable text, and allows the differentiation between unstructured bytes and text that has a specified repertoire (Unicode) and encoding (UTF-8).
+This type is provided for systems that need to interpret or display human-readable text, and allows the differentiation between unstructured bytes and text that has a specified repertoire (that of Unicode) and encoding (UTF-8).
 In contrast to formats such as JSON, the Unicode characters in this type are never escaped.
 Thus, a newline character (U+000A) is always represented in a string as the byte 0x0a, and never as the bytes 0x5c6e (the